astariul/oblique/docs/index.md

 !!! info
     Pre-commit hooks will not run the tests, but it will automatically update the coverage badge !

+!!! hint
+    To get the coverage report in HTML format, run :
+    ```bash
+    pytest --cov-report=html
+    ```
+    And then open the file `htmlcov/index.html` with your browser.

 ### Documentation